DMTF/Redfish-Interop-Validator/README.md

 PayloadFilePath = Path to URI/File

+WarnRecommended - Warn on recommended requirements rather than Pass

 Once the above details are updated for the system under test, the Redfish Interop Validator can be triggered from a command prompt by typing the below command, with the option of verbosity:

 python3 RedfishInteropValidator.py profileName -c config/config.ini (-v)